SAGE: Scalable AI Governance & Evaluation: Calibrating the Teacher Judge

 \textbf{ Judge $\rightarrow$ Precedent (Adversarial Audit):} We recognize that Precedent is susceptible to human error.
 When the Judge disagrees with a human label, we audit the reasoning trace to understand the model's decision and confirm whether the policy was applied accurately.
 We found that the Judge frequently correctly identified evidence buried in verbose documents (e.g., detailed job postings or lengthy member profiles) that human reviewers overlooked.
 Upon expert validation, we update the Precedent, leveraging the Judge to surface potential errors for human correction.

 \textbf{Judge $\rightarrow$ Policy (Edge-Case Discovery):} When the Judge introduces unsupported constraints or applies inconsistent logic, it is often a symptom of policy under-specification.
 By auditing these reasoning failures, we can precisely identify where the policy fails to cover specific scenarios.

-For instance, in Job Search, we identified the need to distinguish "People Management" (requiring direct reports) from "Process Management" (no direct reports) and updated the policy language to explicitly codify those distinctions.
+Illustrative toy examples of each of the four feedback vectors operating in production are provided in Appendix~\ref{appendix:toy-calibration}; representative slices of the grading Policy and examples of the Teacher Judge applying it are provided in Appendix~\ref{appendix:grading-examples}.
 Table~\ref{tab:judge-calibration} shows the efficacy of these feedback vectors as Judge-Precedent agreement improves with each intervention.
+The Baseline row corresponds to a G-Eval~\cite{liu2023geval}-style setup with GPT-o3 prompted to decompose relevance into attributes in a CoT manner before aggregating into a final score, reaching $\kappa\sim0.67$ prior to bidirectional calibration.
 For Semantic People Search, through several iterations of bidirectional calibration, we achieved Teacher Judge–Human agreement of 0.77 (linear weighted Cohen's kappa), surpassing the 0.7 threshold for substantial agreement \cite{landis1977measurement} and approaching the practical agreement ceiling of expert product owners (0.83; Figure \ref{fig:linear-kappa-comparison}) in a complex and often subjective domain, establishing a stable foundation for distillation.